Dubai Junior International Series 2019

 - Change of Ends: - players shall change ends at the end of the first game, at the end of the second game (if there is to be a third game) and in the third game when a side first scores 11 points.

-- Injury or any medical assistance: - if you require any assistance from the medical team during the match, feel free to request the Umpire, who in turn will request the same to the Tournament Referee.
+- Injury or any medical assistance: - if you require any assistance from the medical team during the match, feel free to request the Umpire, who in turn will ask the same to the Tournament Referee.

 - Seeking Referee assistance: - if you are unhappy about a decision made on the court by an Umpire about a “matter of law,” you can request the intervention of the Tournament Referee.
 Escalation of this level must be done before the next service is delivered.